ancq99/azure-anonymous-movie-recommendation-engine/machine-learning/README.md

 ![obraz](https://user-images.githubusercontent.com/66008982/202914394-9d21d227-525b-4685-b958-e969064b12b2.png)

 Once the implementation is complete, we can find the details of the endpoint in the Endpoints tab.

 # Example of data
 * Input - movies we like in the format -> ["title1", "title2", "title3", ...].
 * Output - recommended movies for titles in the format -> ["title1", "title2", "title3", ...].K

+# Endpoint has been updated:
+- Downloading a new model once a day
+- Endpoint does not connect to the database, using only the model file (saving endpoint memory so saving money )
+- Endpoint works faster